questrel/dtree/README.md

 // So I cannonically return a single interval covering both.
 // When there is an ambiguity which way to wrap, I prefer smaller intervals not containing the projective infinity
 // Predicates satisfied by multiple disjoint intervals can stil be described by expressions containing && and ||
+// without need of having a fundamental object that represents multiple disjoint intervals.
 // Although sin(a) == (0<=x::x<=1) may have to return Maybe when a spans a large interval,
 // we can still resolve it to True or False as a gets sufficiently refined.